-2017 BIAS CRIME STATISTICS CATEGOR Y OF BIAS
+2018 BIAS CRIME STATISTICS CATEGOR Y OF BIAS }

 PUBLIC PROPERTY

-Clery Act Reportable Offenses Race Gender Religion Sexuality Ethnicity Disability
+Clery Act Reportable Race Gender Religion Sexuality Ethnicity Disabilit

+Offenses

 Murder/Non-Negligent 0 0 0 0 0 0

-0 0 0 0 0 0

 Manslaughter

 Negligent Manslaughter 0 0 0 0 0 0

 Sex Offenses: Forcible 0 0 0 0 0 0

 Sex Offenses: Non-Forcible 0 0 0 0 0 0

 Robbery 0 0 0 0 0 0

 Aggravated Assault 0 0 0 0 0 0

 Burglary 0 0 0 0 0 0

 Motor Vehicle Theft 0 0 0 0 0 0

 Arson 0 0 0 0 0 0

 Simple Assault 0 0 0 0 0 0

 Intimidation 0 0 0 0 0 0

 Larceny-Theft 0 0 0 0 0 0

 Destruction/Damage 0 0 0 0 0 0

 /Vandalism of Property

 (Except Arson)

-How statistics are compiled.
+^{}How statistics are compiled.
 The chief and director of the Department of Campus Safety is responsible for collecting crime statistics, in cooperation with the City of Frederick Police Department.
-The chief also works with the Office of the Vice President for Student Life and Dean of Students in collecting the statistics on referrals for campus disciplinary actions, drug abuse, liquor law or weapons violations; collects statistics from the designated campus safety authorities in regards to the Clery crimes that were not reported.
+The chief also works with the Office of Residence Life in collecting the statistics on referrals for campus disciplinary actions, drug abuse, liquor law or weapons violations; collects statistics from the designated campus safety authorities in regards to the Clery crimes that were not reported.
+The chief also works with the Title IX Coordinator as it relates to topics of sexual misconduct.